Venâncio Mondlane: Political career

 Mondlane began his career in politics with a run for mayor of Maputo in 2013 as a member of opposition party MDM, narrowly losing to FRELIMO candidate David Simango.
 He later would be elected as a member of the Municipal Assembly of Maputo in 2014, where he also served the head of the Democratic Movement of Mozambique's (MDM) bench in Maputo's municipal council from 2014 to 2015.
 He resigned from the seat in 2015.

 Mondlane later attempted to run again for the Municipal Council in 2018 as part of RENAMO, but his campaign was annulled by the National Election Commission (CNE), as the MDM had considered his 2018 run illegal due to his resignation as a city councilor as a member of their party.
 RENAMO would later appeal the annulling of his campaign.
-Shortly before the annulment, Mondlane was the subject of a lawsuit by an unidentified person, claiming defamation and personal injury, which stemmed from a 2017 legal complaint Mondlane made about the purportedly illegal sale of a football field in Maputo for $3 million dollars.
+Shortly before the annulment, Mondlane was the subject of a lawsuit by an unidentified person, claiming defamation and personal injury, which stemmed from a 2017 legal complaint Mondlane made about the purportedly illegal sale of a football field in Maputo for $3 million.
 He named three people that were alleged to have been involved in the scheme.
 Mondlane went on to posit that the move was politically motivated.